KritiCParikh/LearningJourney/OOP.md

 ## 2. Abstraction

 **Explanation**:
-Abstraction involves simplifying complex systems by modeling classes based on the essential properties and behaviors.
+Abstraction = Something that is unclear/ abstruse/ obscure It involves simplifying complex systems by modeling classes based on the essential properties and behaviors.
+Hiding the implementation details of a class and only showing the essential features to the user.
 It:

 - Hides complex implementation details
 - Exposes only relevant features of an object